Luther L. Bernard

-Luther Lee Bernard (October 29, 1881 – January 23, 1951) was an American sociologist and psychologist.
+Luther Lee Bernard (October 29, 1881 – January 23, 1951, State College, Pennsylvania) was an American sociologist and psychologist.
 He was the 22nd President of the American Sociological Association (for the year 1932).
-He has been described as "among the best known U.S. sociologist in the country... between the 1920 and the 1940,".
+He has been described as "among the best known U.S. sociologist in the country... between the 1920 and the 1940."

 Bernard studied at the University of Missouri and at the University of Chicago, where he received his Ph.D. received his doctorate.
 He then taught sociology and social psychology at various North American universities and was finally a professor of sociology at Pennsylvania State University.